-UUPUI A GUIDE FOR IUPUI FACULTY
+A GUIDE FOR IUPUI FACULTY 2018-2019

-The 2014-15 IUPUI Faculty Guide is provided for the faculty of IUPUI by the IUPUI Faculty Council and the Office of Academic Affairs.
-It is meant to be a supplement to the University Policies.
-(The Indiana University Academic Handbook was discontinued in 2014, and the contents were moved to the University Policies.)
-The University Policies can be found here.
+The 2018-19 IUPUI Faculty Guide is provided for the faculty of IUPUI by the IUPUI Faculty Council (IFC) and the Office of Academic Affairs.
+It is meant to be a supplement to the University Policies for Indiana University campuses.
 The IUPUI Faculty Guide does not duplicate the information in the University Policies.
-For complete information on any topic, faculty members should consult both the University Policies and the appropriate campus guide(s).
-For many topics, reference is made to additional sources of detailed information.
-Such resources are available in the IUPUI Faculty Council Office, the Office of Academic Affairs, and the IUPUI Home Page.
-Archived university policies can also be found here.
+For complete information on any topic, faculty members should consult both the University Policies and the appropriate campus guide(s), along with possible sources of additional information that are referenced.